Business Risks

 Overview of Risk

-In domestic and international markets, the food industry has faced various problems in recent years, such as contamination with harmful substances.
-The occurrence of an incident that exceeds the group’s quality control capacity could have a significant adverse effect on the group’s operating results, financial condition and social trust.
+In domestic and international markets, the food industry has faced problems in recent years, such as contamination with harmful substances.
+The occurrence of an incident that exceeds the group’s quality control capacity could have a significant adverse effect on the Otsuka group’s operating results, financial condition and social trust.

 Countermeasures